ankane/neighbor/README.md

 The `vector` type can have up to 16,000 dimensions, and vectors with up to 2,000 dimensions can be indexed.

+The `halfvec` type can have up to 16,000 dimensions, and half vectors with up to 4,000 dimensions can be indexed.

+The `bit` type can have up to 83 million dimensions, and bit vectors with up to 64,000 dimensions can be indexed.

+The `sparsevec` type can have up to 16,000 non-zero elements, and sparse vectors with up to 1,000 non-zero elements can be indexed.

 ### Indexing

 Add an approximate index to speed up queries.
 Create a migration with: